LDonoughe/ruby-defense/README.md

 run `ruby main.rb`

 # TODO
-[ ] properly increase number of elk per wave as time goes on
+Properly increase number of elk per wave as time goes on

-[ ] Fix tower purchases sometimes not getting placed
+Fix tower purchases sometimes not getting placed

-[ ] More options for point spending
+More options for point spending

-[ ] [Quality of Life] Cleanup test output since curses mucked that up
+[Quality of Life] Cleanup test output since curses mucked that up

-[ ] Think about the consequences of elk stacking
+Think about the consequences of elk stacking

+Rebrand to Elk Defense

+Add a title/splash screen.
+Ascii Elk Art?

+Add lore